atoserik/flask-kube-example/README.md

 - [http-ingress-tls](https://github.com/atoserik/flask-kube-example/tree/http-ingress-tls): the flask expose a simple http service, and this is exposed with an ingress that accept ciphred over tls connection
 - [https-ingress-tls](https://github.com/atoserik/flask-kube-example/tree/https-ingress-tls): the flask expose a https service, and this is exposed with an ingress that accept ciphred over tls connection

 For each branch a different README will give more detail about the implemented solution.

+Moving from the `http` branch to the `https-ingress-tls` one in the exposed order is useful to perform all the steps, to have a quick reference the key steps are summarized:

+  * A simple flask (without tls) is implemented
+  * Is dockerized with `docker build -f ../docker/Dockerfile -t atoserik/flask-kube-example:http .`
+  * A couple of key/cert is created with `openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365`
+  * The key/cert is used in the flask app adding the proper `ssl_context()`
+  * The new version of the app is dockerized `docker build -f ../docker/Dockerfile -t atoserik/flask-kube-example:http .`
+  * To add the ingress I've choosen the nginx, to deploy on your cluster follow [this guide](https://kubernetes.github.io/ingress-nginx/deploy/)
+  * To better manage the ingress and to go deeper in the annotations of the nginx ingress [this repo](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md) is what you are looking for.

 Any contribute or feedback is appreciated.